Subrata2402/Discord-auto-memes/README.md

 ```

-### How to get client id and secret from reddit ?
+### How to get client id and client secret ?
 Go to https://www.reddit.com/prefs/apps and create an application.
-Then copy client id & secret and paste it.
+Then copy client id & client secret and paste it.